-WHEREAS, the UZA has a population of over 200,000 individuals and is designated as a Transportation Management Area (TMA).
-As such, the transportation planning processes of MPOs within the UZA are subject to review and certification by the FHWA and FTA once every four years.
+WHEREAS, the UZA has a population of more than 200,000 individuals and is designated as a Transportation Management Area (TMA).
+As such, the transportation planning processes of MPOs within the UZA are subject to review and certification by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) once every four years.

-WHEREAS, the Parties seek to participate in this memorandum of understanding (MOU), to the extent that it is not in conflict with any law, existing agreement or procedure, to effectively coordinate the metropolitan planning processes for the transportation system within the UZA.
+WHEREAS, the Parties seek to participate in this Memorandum of Understanding (MOU), to the extent that it is not in conflict with any law, existing agreement or procedure, to effectively coordinate the metropolitan planning processes for the transportation system within the UZA.

-WHEREAS, if more than one MPO has been designated to serve the UZA, there shall be a written agreement among the MPOs, States, and public transportation operators describing how the metropolitan planning processes will be coordinated to assure the development of consistent metropolitan transportation plans and transportation improvement programs across MPA boundaries, particularly in cases where a proposed transportation investment extends across the boundaries of more than one MPA.
-The planning processes for affected MPOs should, to the maximum extent possible, reflect coordination of data collection, analysis, and planning assumptions across MPA boundaries; and
+WHEREAS, if more than one MPO has been designated to serve the UZA, there shall be a written agreement among the MPOs, State Departments of Transportation (DOT)s, and public transportation operators describing how the metropolitan planning processes will be coordinated to assure the development of consistent metropolitan transportation plans and transportation improvement programs across MPA boundaries, particularly in cases where a proposed transportation investment extends across the boundaries of more than one MPA.
+The planning processes for affected MPOs should, to the maximum extent possible, reflect coordination of data collection, analysis, and planning assumptions across MPA boundaries.

-WHEREAS, more than one MPO serves the UZA, the MPOs, States, and the providers of public transportation shall jointly agree upon and develop specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance to be used in tracking progress toward attainment of critical outcomes for the region of the MPO(s), and the collection of data for their State asset management plan for the National Highway System (NHS); and
+WHEREAS, more than one MPO serves the UZA, the MPOs, State DOTs, and the providers of public transportation shall jointly agree upon and develop specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance targets, the reporting of performance to be used in tracking progress toward attainment of critical outcomes for the region of the MPO(s), and the collection of data for their State asset management plan for the National Highway System (NHS); and NOW, THEREFORE, the Parties agree as follows: